CSCfi/pebbles/README.rst

 Pebbles
 ****************

-**Pebbles** is a frontend to manage cloud resources and lightweight user accounts.
+**Pebbles** (formerly Pouta Blueprints) is a frontend to manage cloud resources and lightweight user accounts.
+Currently supported resource types
-Currently supported resource types are
+are:

 - `OpenStack driver`_,
   which can be used to launch instances on OpenStack cloud.